top of page

 Platinum is a relatively recent addition to the world of coinage compared to gold and silver.
 The metal wasn’t widely recognized or refined until the 18th century.

-• 18th century Colombia: Spanish colonists discovered platinum, but initially saw it as a nuisance mixed with gold.
+• 18th century Colombia: Spanish colonists discovered platinum but initially viewed it as a nuisance mixed with gold.

-• 19th century Russia: Russia began minting platinum coins (1828–1845) under the rule of Tsar Nicholas I. These coins were issued in denominations of 3, 6, and 12 rubles and were among the earliest known official platinum coinage in history.
+• 19th century Russia: Russia began minting platinum coins (1828–1845) under Tsar Nicholas I. These coins were issued in denominations of 3, 6, and 12 rubles, marking them as some of the earliest known official platinum coinage in history.

-Today, platinum coins are primarily bullion coins for investment, but also occasionally released as proof coins for collectors.
+Today, platinum coins primarily serve as bullion coins for investment, although they are occasionally released as proof coins for collectors.

 Industrial Usage of Platinum: Beyond Bullion

-One of the major distinctions between platinum and gold/silver is its widespread industrial use.
-Unlike gold, which is primarily monetary or ornamental, platinum plays a major role in modern technology:
+One of the major distinctions between platinum and gold or silver is its widespread industrial use.
+Unlike gold, which is mainly monetary or ornamental, platinum plays a significant role in modern technology.

 Platinum vs. Gold vs. Silver: Key Differences